PhoenixAthens/Atari-6507-Development/cleanMem/README.md

   ca          ; ca is the opcode for DEX
 ```

 You see that third line `ae 34 12`, why are we seeing the address `$1234` in this order.
 Well, remember `big-endian` and `little-endian` processors.
 In `big-endian`, we go from left to right, representing the most-significant value first.
 In `little-endian`, on the other hand, we go from right to left, representing the most-significant value on the far right.
-Since 6502 is a little endian processor, we store the most-significant bits, in this case `12` in the far right, `34` to its left, and so on.
+Since 6502 is a little endian processor, we store the most-significant byte (not bits), in this case `12` in the far right, `34` to its left, and so on.

 ---